-How much value could this equipment received from an unnamed mining company have add if it was acquired at no cost?
+How much value could this equipment received from an unnamed mining company have added if it was acquired at no cost?
 What is the significance of this pilot plant happening to be located at the PyroGenesis’ manufacturing facility?
 So PyroGenesis received some free equipment and built a facility to house it in near their manufacturing facility?
-At face value this does not seem so compelling.
+At face value, this does not seem so compelling.

 They Secured a Relatively Large Sale